-Nicholas Varias is the President of Flexsola International Development Corporation.
-He is a visionary architect, inventor, artist and writer, passionate about the natural environment, new urbanism, clean transportation, and extraterrestrial human habitat.
+Nicholas Varias is a visionary architect, inventor, artist and writer, passionate about the natural environment, new urbanism, clean transportation, and extraterrestrial human habitat.

 Nicholas has graduated from the "Ion Mincu" University of Architecture and Urban Planning, Bucharest, Romania, in 1972, on top of his class.
 After two years of working in Bucharest, and two years as refugee, living and working in Israel and Greece, Nicholas arrived in Montreal in 1976.
 From 1976 till 1993, he was employed by several architectural firms in Montreal, Toronto and London, Ontario, including Allan Levine Architect, Inducon, M.M.
 Dillon, Breivik Scorgie Wasylko Architects, and architects Tillmann Ruth Mocellin.

 Between 1993 and 2010, Nicholas' s architectural practice has successfully completed projects for Canada Mortgage and Housing Corporation, Public Works & Government Services Canada, Department of National Defence, ProFac Facilities Management and private individuals and corporations.
 “Cita Vita” in Cairo, has been an exquisite multi-purpose project, for which Nicholas has visited Egypt in 1998.
 In 2002 & 2003, in Barrie, Ontario, Nicholas' s firm was involved in several downtown revitalization projects, the emergency shelter for the homeless, and has designed the “Am Shalom” Synagogue.